slint-ui/slint/docs/builtin_elements.md

   * Using SVG path commands as a string
   * Using path command elements in `.60` markup.

+The coordinates used in the geometric commands are within the imaginary coordinate system of the path.
+When rendering on the screen, the shape is drawn relative to the `x` and `y` properties.
+If the `width` and `height` properties are non-zero, then the entire shape is fit into these bounds - by scaling accordingly.

 ### Common Path Properties

 * **`fill-color`** (*color*): The color for filling the shape of the path.
 * **`stroke-color`** (*color*): The color for drawing the outline of the path.
 * **`stroke-width`** (*length*): The width of the outline.
+* **`width`** (*length*): If non-zero, the path will be scaled to fit into the specified width.
+* **`height`** (*length*): If non-zero, the path will be scaled to fit into the specified height.

 #### Path Using SVG commands

 SVG is a popular file format for defining scalable graphics, which are often composed of paths.
 In SVG paths are composed using [commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands), which in turn are written in a string literal.
 In `.60` the path commands are provided to the `commands` property.
-The following example renders a rectangle, composed of one move-to, three line-to commands, and a close-path command:
+The following example renders a shape consists of an arc and a rectangle, composed of `line-to`, `move-to` and `arc` commands:

 ```60
 Example := Path {
     width: 100px;
     height: 100px;
-    commands: "M 0 0 L 100 0 L 100 100 L 0 100 Z";
+    commands: "M 0 0 L 0 100 A 1 1 0 0 0 100 100 L 100 -1 Z";
-    stroke-color: black;
+    stroke-color: red;
     stroke-width: 1px;
 }
 ```